 As a business owner, entrepreneur or as someone responsible for a group of employees, there is a lot you need to manage.
 You need to manage people.
 You need to manage their performance, behavior, attitude, grievances, differences and much more.
-You also need to manage the outcomes of your team and business.
+There is also the need to manage the outcomes for your team and business.
 Most of you may also need to manage clients, their expectations, product development, cash flow and a host of other business activities.
 While functional expertise is needed for some of the above, let me share three skills for effective management.

 The focus of this article is people management.
 How to be an effective manager at work?